facebook youtube twitter instagram Whatsapp telegram

 4. Animal Droppings and Debris Buildup

-Bird droppings and nesting materials may seem minor, but they’re acidic and can corrode shingles, stain metals, and attract more pests.
-According to the Canada Mortgage and Housing Corporation (CMHC), regular roof maintenance is essential to prevent moisture issues—especially those caused by organic debris like leaves and droppings, which can gradually compromise the roof’s integrity.
+Even though bird droppings and nesting materials may not seem like a big deal, they are acidic and can damage shingles, stain metals, and bring in more pests.
+The Canada Mortgage and Housing Corporation (CMHC) says that regular roof care is necessary to avoid moisture problems.
+This is especially important to avoid problems caused by organic debris like leaves and bird droppings, which can weaken the roof over time.

-If you notice discoloration or clumps of leaves, a qualified Vancouver roofer can help clean and sanitize your roof safely.
-Some roof contractors also suggest regular drone inspections to monitor problem areas without needing full climbs.
+If your roof has changes in color or clumps of leaves, a trained Vancouver roofer can help you clean and sanitize it safely.
+Some roof contractors also say that trouble areas can be checked regularly with drones instead of full climbs.

 5. Chewed Wires on Rooftop Units